microsoft/ELL/libraries/model/doc/GraphDesign.md

 reference to the `OutputPort` it gets is output from.
 An `OutputPort` contains a cached value of the output to be used for computing the graph output.

-Graph
+Model
 -----
-The basic graph class (here, `Model`) would be the primary API point for interacting with the graph of nodes.
+The basic graph class  be the primary API point for interacting with the graph of nodes.
 The user-facing `Compute`-type operations would be done on the graph object.

 Usage